Verity Lambert: Other BBC productions

-She moved on to produce another BBC show created by Newman, the swashbuckling action-adventure series Adam Adamant Lives!
+Lambert moved on to produce another BBC show developed by Newman, the swashbuckling action-adventure series Adam Adamant Lives!
 (1966–67).
 The long development period of Adam Adamant delayed its production, and during this delay Newman gave her the initial episodes of a new soap opera, The Newcomers, to produce.
 Further productions for the BBC included a season of the crime drama Detective (1968–69) and a 26-part series of adaptations of the stories of William Somerset Maugham (1969).

+In 1969 the comedy series Monty Python's Flying Circus made reference to Lambert in a sketch entitled "Buying a Bed" from the episode "Full Frontal Nudity", which was broadcast on BBC 1 on 7 December 1969.
+Eric Idle plays a salesman named "Mr Verity" and Graham Chapman plays a salesman named "Mr Lambert".

-In 1969 she left the staff of the BBC to join London Weekend Television, where she produced Budgie (1970–72) and Between the Wars (1973).
+In 1969 Lambert left the staff of the BBC to join London Weekend Television, where she produced Budgie (1970–72) and Between the Wars (1973).
 She returned to the BBC on a freelance basis to produce Shoulder to Shoulder (1974), a series of six 75-minute plays about the suffragette movement of the early 20th century.

 Thames Television and Euston Films

 Later in 1974, Lambert became Head of Drama at Thames Television.
 During her time in this position she oversaw several high-profile and successful contributions to the ITV network, including The Naked Civil Servant (1975), Rock Follies (1976–77), Rumpole of the Bailey (1978–92) and Edward and Mrs Simpson (1978).
 In 1976, she was also made responsible for overseeing the work of Euston Films, Thames' subsidiary film production company, at the time best known as the producers of The Sweeney.
-In 1979 she transferred to Euston full-time as the company's Chief Executive, overseeing productions such as Quatermass (1979), Minder (1979–94) and Widows (1983).
+In 1979 she transferred to Euston full-time as the company's chief executive, overseeing productions such as Quatermass (1979), Minder (1979–94) and Widows (1983).
+In recognition of her contribution to the film industry, Lambert was appointed as a Governor of the British Film Institute in 1981, serving on the organisation's Board until 1986.

 At Thames and Euston, Lambert enjoyed the most sustained period of critical and popular success of her career.
 The Naked Civil Servant won a British Academy Television Award (BAFTA) for its star John Hurt as well as a Broadcasting Press Guild Award and a prize at the Prix Italia; Rock Follies won a BAFTA and a Royal Television Society Award, while Widows also gained BAFTA nominations and ratings of over 12 million—unusually for a drama serial, it picked up viewers over the course of its six-week run.
 Minder became the longest-running series produced by Euston Films, surviving for over a decade following Lambert's departure from the company.